CompuTec/computec-docs/docs/pdc/administrator-guide/installation/appengine-configuration.md

 Configuring PDC with AppEngine enhances productivity and simplifies application management.
 Below are the key advantages:

-- **Improved Work-Time Tracking** - Leverage the standard benefits of PDC for registering work time efficiently
+- **Improved Work-Time Tracking**: leverage the standard benefits of PDC for registering work time efficiently
-- **Enhanced Speed and Effectiveness** - Enjoy faster processing and more effective work-time recording
+- **Enhanced Speed and Effectiveness**: enjoy faster processing and more effective work-time recording
-- **Streamlined Application Upgrades** - Simplify the upgrade process by performing updates directly on the server with AppEngine, eliminating the need to update individual terminals
+- **Streamlined Application Upgrades**: simplify the upgrade process by performing updates directly on the server with AppEngine, eliminating the need to update individual terminals

 ---
-Integrating CompuTec PDC with AppEngine simplifies application management, enhances performance, and ensures scalability.
-By leveraging AppEngine, businesses can streamline their production data collection processes and reduce administrative overhead.